 Born in Novosibirsk in 1987, Ivan Gyngazov graduated from the M.I.
 Glinka Novosibirsk State Conservatory in 2013, where he studied under the guidance of Marina Akhmedova.
 From 2013 to 2017 he worked as a soloist for the Novosibirsk Opera, where he performed such leading operatic roles as Lensky (Eugene Onegin), Vladimir Igorevich (Prince Igor) and Pinkerton (Madama Butterfly).
 In the same period Gyngazov also sang Lensky at the Ural Opera.

-Recent engagements include debut at the Bolshoi Theatre of Russia in Moscow, where he appeared as Sadko in new production (2020) by Dmitri Tcherniakov, and interpretation of Andrei Morozov (The Oprichnik) at the Mikhailovsky Theatre and of Manrico at the Opéra de Rouen Normandie (2021).
+Recent engagements include debut at the Bolshoi Theatre of Russia in Moscow, where he appeared as Sadko in a new production (2020) by Dmitri Tcherniakov, and interpretation of Andrei Morozov (The Oprichnik) at the Mikhailovsky Theatre and of Manrico at the Opéra de Rouen Normandie (2021).

 Repertoire at the Mariinsky Theatre: